AnityaGan9urde/NEWS-Headline-Classifier-project/README.md

 ## Deployment:
 - The app can be Dockerize and deployed on an AWS instance or a GCP instance.
 - Each different deploment will require some different shell files to run them on the cloud.
-- I will be deploying the docker image soon to a cloud platform (most likey it not being AWS).
+- I will be deploying the docker image soon to a cloud platform (most likely it not being AWS).